(A) Purpose

 voting

-appoint an ad hoc member or members who meet(s) the criteria for voting
+an ad hoc member or members who meet(s) the criteria for voting membership to

-membership to review and vote on candidates in order to meet the minimum number
+review and vote on candidates in order to meet the minimum number of

-tenure and promotion to associate professor, associate professors who are
+promotion to associate professor, associate professors who are committee

-promotion to professor, associate professors on the committee may participate
+to professor, associate professors on the committee may participate in the

 (7) Confidentiality

-tenure receive a thorough and fair review of their qualifications and
+receive a thorough and fair review of their qualifications and accomplishments,

 (b) Committee members agree: